Drinks

 Herbal teas

-Some mixed teas and herbal teas contain ingredients that are not recommended during pregnancy.
-Pay special attention to the ingredients when you buy such products.
+Information to which special attention should be paid Some mixed teas and herbal teas contain ingredients that are not recommended during pregnancy.
+Ask your pharmacist for more information.

 Certain plant-based products can have a negative effect on pregnant women, by triggering contractions, for example.
 For others, there isn’t enough scientific evidence to determine whether they are safe for pregnant women.